myENA/consul-decoder/README.md

 Struct tags

 By default, the decoder packages looks for the struct tag "decoder".
-However, this can be overridden inside the Decoder (see godoc for details).
+However, this can be overridden inside the Decoder struct as shown below.
 For the purposes of examples, we'll stick with the default "decoder" tag.
+By default, in the absence of a decoder tag, it will look for a consul key name with the same name as the struct field.
+Only exported struct fields are considered.
+ The name comparison is case-insensitive by default, but this is configurable in the Decoder struct. the tag "-" indicates to skip the field.
+The modifier ",json" appended to the end signals that the value is to be interpreted as json and unmarshaled rather than interpreted.
+Similarly, the modififier ",csv" allows comma separated values to be read into a slice, and ",ssv" allows space separated values to be read intoa slice.
+For csv and ssv, slices of string, numeric and boolean are supported.

 ```go